EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-policy/ssl-policy.md

 * If the expression itself includes double quotation marks, escape the quotations by using the  character.
 * Alternatively, you can use single quotation marks to enclose the rule, in which case you do not have to escape the double quotation marks.

-<b>reqAction</b>
-The name of the action to be performed on the request.
-Refer to 'add ssl action' command to add a new action.
-Builtin actions like NOOP, RESET, DROP, CLIENTAUTH and NOCLIENTAUTH are also allowed.

 <b>action</b>
 Name of the built-in or user-defined action to perform on the request.
 Available built-in actions are NOOP, RESET, DROP, CLIENTAUTH, and NOCLIENTAUTH.